Adopt-a-Drain Program

 - Proper Disposal of Non-Hazardous Waste

-CONTACTS: For all your questions and more information, call the City of Kalamazoo, Public Services Department at
+For all your questions and more information

 Go to ProtectYourWater.net/contact/